Canadian Internet Registration Authority: Security

 In September 2012, CIRA held a DNSSEC key signing ceremony, and published its first signed .ca zone file in January 2013.
 In 2014, it launched its D-Zone DNS firewall and introduced Anycast DNS.
 A year after its launch, D-Zone was protecting 800,000 users from malware, ransomware and other cyber-attacks in schools, hospitals, municipalities and small businesses across Canada.
 In June 2016 it announced delivering a white-label Anycast version of D-Zone.
 In June 2018, CIRA announced a partnership with the Canadian Centre for Child Protection, safeguarding K-12 schools by incorporating data from its Project Arachnid into its D-Zone platform.

-Fury
+CIRA Registry Platform

 In July 2016, CIRA announced it would be offering its back-end registry service called FURY, to gTLDs and ccTLDs around the world.
-Its first gTLD was .kiwi in October 2016.
+Its first gTLD customer was .kiwi in October 2016.
 The first ccTLD would be .sx which went live on FURY in November 2017.
 In 2019, its second and largest ccTLD .ca was added to the platform, and later it added gTLD .mls.
+In November 2020 .ie completed the process of migrating its backend registration platform to a customised version called Titan.